chisomije92/LearnA-Education/README.md

 # LearnA

-A UI layout for an educational platform
+A UI layout for an online educational platform

 ## Prerequisites